RajeevSharma2015/Udacity-SelfDrivingCar/README.md

     Project: Vehicle Detection and Tracking

 #### Project Result - outcome example
-Just to highlight ojective of project sampled outcome files are demonstrated here, a detailed readme file is also available in sub project folders (each task of program) in this repository.
+Just to highlight ojective of project sampled outcome files are demonstrated here, a detailed readme file is also available in sub project folders (each task objective ando program setup) in this repository.

 #### Finding Lane Lines on the Road - Solid Yellow Curve Lines
-A depiction of lanes identified in a sampled image file.
+A depiction of identification of lanes lines marking in a sampled image file.
+Also visualized same by marking through RED colour lines.

 ![ Finding Lane Lines on the Road - Solid Yellow Curve Lines ](examples/Images/solidYellowCurve_modified.jpg "Solid Yellow Curve Lines")

 #### Traffic Sign Classifier - German Data Recognition